2004-Nikhil/Smart_Memory_Manager/README.md

-# Page Replacement Algorithm Simulator 🧠
+# Smart Memory Management 🧠

 An interactive web application for visualizing and comparing page replacement algorithms used in operating systems memory management.
 This educational tool provides real-time visualizations, comprehensive analytics, and side-by-side algorithm comparisons to help students and professionals understand memory management concepts.